emf98/SPVMD/README.md

 ## Citation

 If you use the Python scripts in this repository, please cite:

 Fernandez, E.M., A.L.
 Lang, and H.E.
-Attard (2025): “Stratospheric Polar Vortex Ellipse Diagnostics for Realtime and S2S Forecast Analyses.” *Submitted for Peer Review to the Journal of Applied Meteorology and Climatology*, May 2025.
+Attard (2025): “Stratospheric Polar Vortex Ellipse Diagnostics for Realtime and S2S Forecast Analyses.” *Submitted for Peer Review to the Journal of Applied Meteorology and Climatology*.

 Any questions regarding the code files may be directed to Elena Fernandez (emfernandez@albany.edu/elenamf98@gmail.com).